 A Sermon on Ephesians 1:14Read more

 What should be the starting point of all a Christian’s thought?
-How ought our thinking about any particular doctrine be finally assessed?
-The answer is simple: the Glory of God!
-As Martyn Lloyd-Jones points out in this sermon, the apostle Paul from start to finish in Ephesians is primarily concerned with the praise of His glory.
+How ought their thinking about any particular doctrine be finally assessed?
+The answer is simple: the glory of God.
+In this sermon on Ephesians 1:14 titled “To the Praise of His Glory,” Dr. Martyn Lloyd-Jones points out that the apostle Paul in Ephesians is primarily concerned with the praise of His glory.
 Many religious people miss this crucial point.
 Their thinking upon any particular religious topic – whether sin or salvation – begins first with themselves.
-Lloyd-Jones warns this is a grave mistake.
+Dr. Lloyd-Jones warns this is a grave mistake.
 Any Christian doctrine that begins with something other than the glory of God will negatively be affected.
-If man’s chief end is to glorify God and enjoy Him forever, how often do we ask God to forgive us for not glorifying Him?
-How often do we consider salvation as only benefits or happiness to us and not as a right relationship to God?
-These are all hard questions, which Dr. Lloyd-Jones provokes within us in this sermon on one of the highest thoughts human beings can ever contemplate.
+If one’s chief end is to glorify God and enjoy Him forever, how often do they ask God to forgive them for not glorifying Him?
+How often do they consider salvation as what only benefits or brings happiness to themselves and not as a right relationship to God?
+These are all hard questions which Dr. Lloyd-Jones provokes in this sermon on one of the highest thoughts human beings can ever contemplate.

 Additional Scripture Translations

 14who is a first installment of our inheritance, in regard to the redemption of God’s own possession, to the praise of His glory.

 14Which is the earnest of our inheritance until the redemption of the purchased possession, unto the praise of his glory.

 About Dr. Martyn Lloyd-Jones